AdaCore/gnatstudio/docs/users_guide/projects.rst

 Double-clicking in the switches column allows you to edit the switches for a specific file.
-It is possible to edit the switches for multiple files at the same time by selecting them before displaying the contextual menu (`Edit switches for all selected files`).
+It is possible to edit the switches for multiple files at the same time by selecting them before displaying the contextual menu (:menuselection:`Edit switches for all selected files`).

 When you double-click in one of the columns that contain the switches, a new dialog is opened that allows you to edit the switches specific to the selected files.

-This dialog has a button titled `Revert`.
+This dialog has a button titled :guilabel:`Revert`.
 Clicking on this button will cancel any file-specific switch, and revert to the default switches defined at the project level.

-.. index:: screen shot
 .. image:: switch-editor-revert.jpg